Deimyn/SmartCam/README.md

 Finally go check the at ht<span>tp://givenIP:8080/ (on any device in the same network).

-You can also check [usefull](https://github.com/Deimyn/SmartCam/blob/main/usefull.txt) for testing purposes.
+You can check [usefull](https://github.com/Deimyn/SmartCam/blob/main/usefull.txt) for testing purposes and also [code and structure explaination](https://github.com/Deimyn/SmartCam/blob/main/Code%20and%20structure%20explanation.md).